nohahon/math-content-similarity/README.md

 ## About

-This repository contains the resources used for RecSys'2024 submission "Towards Better STEM Recommendations: A Gold-Standard Dataset with Math content"
+This repository contains the resources used for SIGIR'2025 submission "zbMATHRecSys: Recommender System for Math Research Papers from zbMATH Open"

 ### Install Dependencies